 Care at Every Point in the Journey

-No matter how long your child’s clubfoot treatment takes, we will be here to provide expert advice, guidance, and support.
+No matter how long your child’s clubfoot treatment takes, we are here to provide expert advice, guidance, and support.

-We understand how stressful it may be at times to go on such a years-long journey with your child, and will not only help you and your child adjust to changes, but also help you access groups of other clubfoot families who know exactly what you’re going through.
-We have spent many years cultivating communities of clubfoot support, all to freely share with you.
+We understand how stressful it can be at times to go on such a years-long journey with your child’s treatment.
+We’ll help your family adjust to changes and also help you connect with other families who are going through the same thing.
+We have spent many years cultivating communities of clubfoot support.

-We are also happy to connect with you for a consultation via a telemedicine appointment when circumstances make it safer to do so – or if you just prefer the option!
-Feel free to bring up telemedicine when discussing appointments with our staff and we will do our best to accommodate you.
+We also offer consultations via a telemedicine appointment if you prefer that option!
+Feel free to request telemedicine when discussing appointments with our staff.
+We’ll do our best to accommodate you.